-Richard Pryor, who would have turned 76 years old today, is considered by many to be the greatest stand-up comedian of all time.
+Richard Pryor, who was born on December 1, 1940, is considered by many to be the greatest stand-up comedian of all time.
 Jerry Seinfeld referred to him as “the Picasso of our profession.”
 Chris Rock has called him comedy’s Rosa Parks.
 Yet the indelible mark Pryor made on the world of comedy only tells part of his story.

 Like his career in the spotlight, Pryor’s world offstage was also highly compelling and full of shocking turns.
 He’s one of those people whose real life was so off-the-wall at times that it becomes tough to separate fact from fiction.
 Here are just a few stories about the brilliant and chaotic life of the great Richard Pryor.

 1. Richard Pryor had a tragic childhood.

 Richard Pryor had a tragic early life, experiencing things that no child should have to endure: Born to a prostitute named Gertrude on December 1, 1940 in Peoria, Illinois, Pryor’s father was a notoriously violent pimp named LeRoy Pryor.
 For much of his childhood, Pryor was raised in the actual brothel where his mother worked, which was owned by his own no-nonsense grandmother, Marie Carter.
 With his mother periodically dropping out of his life for long stretches, it was Marie who served as Pryor’s central guardian and caretaker.

 In 2015, The New Yorker published an article to mark the 10th anniversary of Pryor’s passing, which offered further details on his turbulent early life, noting: